prashantpawar/sol-unit/README.md

 # solUnit

 **Disclaimer: Do not download and use.
 This is not a production ready library.
-When it is done, it will be announced.**
+When it is done, it will be announced.

-2015-07-06: Switched over to our new client.
-Right now everything seems fine, just got to update the dependencies, which includes the eris-db server, the eris-db.js javascript and the eris-contracts.js which is web3 solidity contracts refitted for eris-db/tendermint.
 ETA this month (july 2015)**

-Running and using this libary is difficult.
-It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under heavy development.
+**Disclaimer: Running and using this libary is difficult.
+It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under heavy development.**

 ## Introduction

 Unit testing framework for solidity contracts.
 It runs unit tests and does basic coverage analysis.
-It uses local solidity compiler (solc) to compile, and the eris-db/tendermint server for carrying out the tests (via its javascript bindings and utilities).
+It uses the eris-db/tendermint server for carrying out the tests (via its javascript bindings and utilities).

 It used to be based on Ethereum, but switching to our client broke Ethereum compatibility (naturally).
 This will likely be fixed, hopefully in time for release.
 Whether or not I will maintain compatibility depends largely on how stable their client and javascript API will be.
 Technically there's nothing standing in the way.